-If a credit report or a credit score was used as the basis of the adverse action, the card issuer is required by law to provide you with a notice containing information about your credit.
+If a credit report or score was used as the basis of the adverse action, the card issuer is required by law to provide you with a notice containing information about your credit.
 That notice can be delivered verbally, by email, or in writing.
 Most adverse action notices are sent by mail.

 According to the FTC, all adverse action letters based on credit checks must contain:

 - Specific reasons for the adverse action (and an explanation that the credit reporting agency didn’t make the decision)

 - Contact information for that credit reporting agency